What I Learned from Refactoring Enduro Stats

 OAuth & Authentication Woes

 My initial OAuth implementation was naive at best.
 I was using cookies without proper session handling, which led to all sorts of edge cases and security concerns.
 The authentication flow was tightly coupled to specific components, making it nearly impossible to reuse or test.
+I'll cover the complete authentication implementation, including OAuth 2.0 with PKCE, session management, and security best practices in a dedicated article.

 API Call Chaos